 - Testing new concepts

 These four elements form the essence of the cycle of learning.
 This can begin with any of the four elements but usually begins with concrete experience.
-His model draws on the work of for example John Dewey, Jean Piaget and Kurt Lewin and is predominantly used for the development of executive and professional educational programmes.

 Together with his wife Alice, David Kolb is still active in their company ELBS.